|Etymology:||Genus name: named after the German pediatrician Theodor Escherich, who first isolated the type species of the genus.

 EAggEC (= EAEC), enteroaggregativ E. coli, aggregativa adhesion fimbriae (AAFs), AEAC flagellin and toxins.

-UPEC, uropathogenic E. coli, adhesion factors (type 1, F1C, S, M and Dr), P fimbriae, cytotoxic necrotizing factor (CNF-1), hemolysin (HlyA) and autotransported protease (Sat).
+UPEC, uropathogenic E. coli, adhesion factors (F1C, S, M and Dr), P fimbriae, cytotoxic necrotizing factor (CNF-1), hemolysin (HlyA), autotransported protease (Sat) and type I secretion system.

 NMEC, neonatal meningitis/sepsis-associated E. coli, outer membrane proteins (OmpA, IbA, IbeB, IbeC and AsIA), cytotoxic necrotizing factor (CNF-1) and capsule (K1).